eguitarz/mailgun-rails/README.md

 Why?
 ----
-Mailgun did not provide interface to edit html, so I make one for this.
+Mailgun did not provide interface to edit html mail, so I make one for this.

 Features
 ----